grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 #### Node styles

-- **Size** configures the size of the node.
-The default is `Fixed size`, which makes all node sizes the same regardless of the data points.
-However, there is also an option to scale the nodes to the corresponding data points. `Min` and `Max` node sizes have to be set such that the nodes can scale within this range.
+- **Size** configures the size of the nodes.
+The default is `Fixed size`, which makes all node sizes the same regardless of the data; however, there is also an option to size the nodes based on data corresponding to a selected field. `Min` and `Max` node sizes have to be set such that the nodes can scale within this range.
 - **Symbol** allows you to choose the symbol, icon, or graphic to aid in providing additional visual context to your data.
 Choose from assets that are included with Grafana such as simple symbols or the Unicon library.
 You can also specify a URL containing an image asset.
 The image must be a scalable vector graphic (SVG).
-- **Color** configures the color of the node.
-The default `Single color` keeps all points a single color.
-There is an alternate option to have multiple colors depending on the data point values and the threshold set in the `Thresholds` section.
+- **Color** configures the color of the nodes.
+The default `Fixed color` sets all nodes to a specific color.
+There is also an option to have conditional colors depending on the selected field data point values and the color scheme set in the `Standard options` section.
 - **Fill opacity** configures the transparency of each node.
 - **Rotation angle** configures the rotation angle of each node.
-The default is `Fixed size`, which makes all nodes rotate to the same angle regardless of the data points.
-However, there is also an option to rotate the nodes tied to field data.
+The default is `Fixed value`, which makes all nodes rotate to the same angle regardless of the data; however, there is also an option to set the rotation of the nodes based on data corresponding to a selected field.
 - **Text label** configures a text label for each node.

 #### Edge styles

-- **Size** configures the size of the edge.
-The default is `Fixed size`, which makes all edge sizes the same regardless of the data points.
-However, there is also an option to scale the edges to the corresponding data points. `Min` and `Max` edge sizes have to be set such that the edges can scale within this range.
+- **Size** configures the line width of the edges.
+The default is `Fixed size`, which makes all edge line widths the same regardless of the data; however, there is also an option to size the edges based on data corresponding to a selected field. `Min` and `Max` eges sizes have to be set such that the edges can scale within this range.
-- **Color** configures the color of the edge.
-The default `Single color` keeps all points a single color.
-There is an alternate option to have multiple colors depending on the data point values and the threshold set at the `Thresholds` section.
+- **Color** configures the color of the edges.
+The default `Fixed color` sets all edges to a specific color.
+There is also an option to have conditional colors depending on the selected field data point values and the color scheme set in the `Standard options` section.
 - **Fill opacity** configures the transparency of each edge.
 - **Text label** configures a text label for each edge.